dirtyvagabond/honey-ql/README.md

 <pre>
 > select name, category, price, rating, _distance \
-  from restaurants-us near('1801 avenue of the starts, los angeles, ca') \
+  from restaurants-us near('1801 avenue of the stars, los angeles, ca') \
   where meal_deliver = true and meal_dinner = true \
   order by _distance limit 12